A stabilizer code model with non-invertible symmetries: Strange fractons, confinement, and non-commutative and non-Abelian fusion rules: Outroduction

 since in this case the vertex operator is more relevant at low energy and the lowest energy state should maximise the eigenvlues of each $A_v$.
 However, for intermediate values of $r$, energy minimization is a complex problem which would depend on the lattice.

-Furthermore, one can check that $M_3$ (given by \eqref{Eq:M3}) supported on any edge $e$ and acting on the ground states generates fractonic confined defects (we obtain $M_1\,M_3 = M_3\, M_1 = - r M_3$, etc.).
-With $M_4 = M_3\,M_2$ (given by \eqref{Eq:M4}) we find that the only other different element in the products listed in \eqref{Eq:Prod1} is

-We postpone the analysis of such models and the construction of the fusion rules to a future publication.
+Furthermore, one can check that $M_3$ (given by \eqref{Eq:M3}) supported on any edge $e$ and acting on the ground states generates fractonic confined defects.
+We postpone the analysis of such models to a future publication.
+It would be of course first important to see that whether our construction leads to a unique spectral monoid for such models, and then study the nature of the derived fusion rules.

-Our model with $r=-1$, the model is actually self-dual (physically same as the dual model with $M_1$ and $M_2$ interchanged and living on the dual lattice) just like the toric code itself and this is reflected in the fusion rules discussed in the previous section, which are invariant under the exchange of $e$ with $m$, $q_e$ with $p_e$ and $q'_e$ with $p'_e$ (see Eqs. \eqref{Eq:Fusion1}, \eqref{Eq:Fusion2}, \eqref{Eq:Fusion3} and \eqref{Eq:Fusion4}).

-Generally, one can also consider different couplings for the vertex and plaquette operators.
-As for instance, by varying the ratio of these couplings in our model with two such couplings, we can obtain phases where the electric or magnetic charges are confined while going through the quantum critical topological point we have discussed in this work, as known to be the case in the toric code sector \cite{Wegner,RevModPhysKogut} (see also \cite{ReadSachdev,WenSpinLiquid,Bais:1991pe,Maldacena:2001ss}).
-For the toric code, these phases can be captured by a $\mathbb{Z}_2$ gauge theory with confined/Higgsed phases included \cite{FradkinShenker}.
+One can usually generalize stabilizer code models to obtain phases of a discrete gauge theory.
+A generalization of the toric code gives phases where the electric or magnetic charges are confined while going through the quantum critical topological point described by the toric code itself \cite{Wegner,RevModPhysKogut} (see also \cite{ReadSachdev,WenSpinLiquid,Bais:1991pe,Maldacena:2001ss}).
+These phases can be captured by a $\mathbb{Z}_2$ gauge theory with confined/Higgsed phases included \cite{FradkinShenker}.
 More recently, it has been shown that higher group gauge theories can describe phases of more general stabilizer codes \cite{baez2005higher, ibieta2020topological, de2017topological, bullivant2017topological, bullivant2020higher,Barkeshli:2022edm,Pace:2022cnh}.

-A natural question therefore is whether one can construct a quantum field theory which reproduces the phase described by the model studied in this paper, and the other phases obtained by varying the couplings corresponding to the vertex and plaquette operators, by generalizing $\mathbb{Z}_2$ gauge theory.
-We expect that such a field theory should not only reproduce the ground states, expectation values of the loop operators and the dual loop operators and the fractonic defects with internal degrees of freedom which modify the behavior of deconfined excitations (allowing existence of magnetic monopoles and restricting mobility of electric charges) but also the fusion rules.
+A natural question therefore is whether one can construct a quantum field theory which reproduces the phase described by the model studied in this paper and other phases such as deconfined fracton liquids, etc. obtained from variations of our model as discussed in Sec. \ref{Sec:Decon}.